pkuzan/aws-basics/lab/aws-basics.md

 ### Create Rest Endpoint and Redeploy (optional) Needs Work
 Create a file named `EchoController.java` in `src/main/java/com/example/${your-username}awsbasics`, the directory should already exist.
 Copy the contents into the newly created file.
-Make sure you enter your SID in the package name.
+Make sure you enter your username in the package name.
+E.g. `com.example.user5awsbasics`.

 ```java
 package com.example.${your-username}awsbasics;